davidgutierrezrubio/jmathanim/manual/00_Installing/Installing.md

 ![image-20201110151702319](11_install.png)

 And execute the code, pressing F6.
 You will be prompted for the `main` method the first time, just choose the class we created and hit "Select main class".
-If everything went as planned, yo should see a preview window with this beautiful animation:
+If everything went as planned, you should see a preview window with this beautiful animation:

 ![12_install](12_install.gif)